What is a Logistics Manager?

-Logistics Manager Definition Plan, direct, or coordinate purchasing, warehousing, distribution, forecasting, customer service, or planning services.
+Logistics Manager Example Plan, direct, or coordinate purchasing, warehousing, distribution, forecasting, customer service, or planning services.
 Manage logistics personnel and logistics systems and direct daily operations.

 When polled, Logistics Managers say the following skills are most frequently used in their jobs: